Code-Institute-Submissions/UCD-milestone--Monkees/README.md

 #### Feature 8 - 'Contact Us' form on 'Book' page
 This form allows users to submit a query by filling out the email, contact number and query fields and submit their enquiry.
 The form checks for a valid email address when entered and all fields are required (the enquiry cannot be submitted unless all fields are completed).
+The number field input is also restricted to number entries only.

 #### Feature 9 - Calendar of availability on 'Book' page
 This is a calendar created with HTML and CSS.
 It is not currently interactive and the two month view merely allows users to check